Lovely Winter Walks in our Beautiful Park

-We are all looking foraward to the summer ahead.
-With the weather getting “better” , the outide play area will being seeing some fantastic new additions.
-Chloe, our outdoor co-orinator, has some brilliant ideas to revamp our music area and our mark making area as well as injecting some fun mathematic toys into our play space.
-We watch this space with anticipation.
+We are all looking forward to the summer ahead.
+With the weather getting ‘better,’ the outide play area will be seeing some fantastic new additions.
+Chloe, our outdoor co-orinator, has some brilliant ideas to revamp our music area and our mark making area, as well as injecting some fun mathematic toys into our play space.
+We watch this space with anticipation!

 Winter is upon us and so are the cold, cold days.
-Please make sure your chld has warm clothing with them so they can enjoy our snowy, winter days.
+Please make sure your child has warm clothing with them so they can enjoy our snowy, winter days.

 Autumn is creeping up on us.
 Please could all children bring welly boots to wear on our ever increasing wet days.

-We are blesed to be surrouded by parkland so the children will start to observe the changes of the trees and surrounding park.
+We are blessed to be surrounded by parkland so the children will start to observe the changes of the trees and surrounding park.

 The astroturfing is now underway too.
-The kids have been fasinated by the the workmen and loved to watch the diggers at work.
+The kids have been fascinated by the the workmen and loved to watch the diggers at work.

-With Jade leaving us to start her new career as a teacher, Chloe has taken over s outdoors co ordinator and we look forward to new resources and inspirationfor our outdoor play.
+With Jade leaving us to start her new career as a teacher, Chloe has taken over as outdoor co-ordinator and we look forward to new resources and inspiration for our outdoor play.

-The spring months has brought wind and rain but the children have also enjoyed spending time outside making memories and developing friendships.
+The spring months have brought wind and rain but the children have also enjoyed spending time outside, making memories and developing friendships.

 We are excited for our new astroturf area to the front of the nursery.
-The babies outside play area and the sand area in the main [play area will be astrotrufed to ensure year round outdoor play for all.
+The babies’ outside play area and the sand area attaching to the main playground will be astroturfed, to ensure year-round outdoor play for all.

 As the winter months have inevitably taken its toll on our lovely outdoor area, Jade has now injected some new life into our outdoor space.

-Jade (in the ducklings room) has taken over as outdoor co orindator, she has lots of experience developing outdoor areas within the early years sector.
+Jade (in the ducklings room) has taken over as outdoor co-ordinator.
+She has lots of experience developing outdoor areas within the early years sector.
 She will be working with all our staff to make our playground fun and exciting for the children.

-Jade has some great ideas to enhance our music area, she has already started to refurb our mud kitchen area and our new role play area is also underway with a post office for the children to use thier imagination as well as developning maths, literacy and mark making skills as they have fun.
+Jade has some great ideas to enhance our music area.
+She has already started to refurb our mud kitchen area and our new role play area is also underway with a post office for the children to use their imagination, as well as developing maths, literacy and mark making skills.

-We aim to link all areas of the EYFS into all our outsdoor play as it gives the children the chance to explore the natural world whilst developing lots of skills.
+We aim to link all areas of the EYFS into all our outdoor play, as it gives the children the chance to explore the natural world whilst developing lots of skills.